 ESPON Open Seminar

-- Allow policy makers and practitioners to share concrete experience, discuss the use of territorial evidence and to approach new options for developing Creative Regions of Innovation and Knowledge.
+- Allow policy makers, practitioners and researchers to share concrete experiences, discuss the use of territorial evidence and to identify options relevant to the Seminar theme;

 Welcome and Opening Speeches

-This was followed by opening speeches from the European Commission, DG Regio, concerning “Common Strategic Framework and Territorial Cohesion, and the ESPON CU presenting new European territorial evidence for the development of regions and cities.
+This was followed by opening speeches from Dick Gleeson from Dublin City Council, and ESPON representatives introducing the aim of the event and new European territorial evidence for the development of regions and cities.

 Please find below the programme, the list of participants, the press releases and the presentations made during the event.